rishios/user-management/api/README.md

 # user-management-api

-User Management REST API with nodejs, express &amp; mongodb.
+User Management REST API with nodejs, express and mongodb.